weizhang25/OpenJudge/docs/building_graders/training/bradley_terry.md

 Bradley-Terry training is the **simplest and most widely used** method for reward model training.
 It works with binary preference data (chosen vs. rejected) and optimizes the model to predict which response humans prefer.

-**When to use:**
+!!! tip "When to use Bradley-Terry"
     - You have preference pairs (e.g., from RLHF annotation)
     - Binary comparison data (response A better than response B)
     - Want a simple, stable training process
     - Need a model that outputs scalar reward scores

 **Training objective:**